Powys council asks for help to tackle speeding motorcyclists after complaints

 Councillor Angela Davies said she has had lots of complaints recently about the motorcyclists coming in to the town and going out, as well as going up the Elan Valley and out to Cwmdauddwr.

-She said she had previously brought a group together to monitor speeding but when the 20mph limits came in, the group disbanded.
+She said she had previously brought a group together to monitor speeding but when widespread Welsh 20mph limits came into force, the group disbanded.

 “All we can do is tell people to log incidents on the Go Safe website and tell Dyfed Powys Police,” she said.